Advanced Assessment Question: Drawing

 More Options

-• Change the line width: Enter a numerical value in the Line width (px) field.
+• Enter a numerical value in the Line width (px) field.
 The default is set to 5; use that as your point of reference.
 To decrease the width, set it to a value less than 5.
 To increase the width, set it to a value greater than 5.

 Did this answer your question?